UNINETTSigma2/documentation/code_development/guides/containers.md

 2. Automatic Bind Mounts:

-Singluarity automatically maps(binds) key directories from the host cluster directly into the container´s file structure.
+Singularity automatically maps(binds) key directories from the host cluster directly into the container´s file structure.
 By default, your home directory `$HOME`, your current directory `$PWD`, and `/tmp` are made visible inside the container.Since this is not the copy, any files modified or saved while inside the container are written diretly to the host´s physical storage and will persist after the container shuts down.
 However, if you want to access shared parallel cluster filesystems like `/scratch` or `/cluster/projects` you need to pass an explicit flag at runtime to make them visbible. `singularity shell --bind /scratch my-container.sif`.
 Refer to the section below to see how it works.

 ## Access project area from the container